Christianity in the 1st century: Christology

-The other early Christology is "high Christology", which is "the view that Jesus was a pre-existent divine being who became a human, did the Father's will on earth, and then was taken back up into heaven whence he had originally come", and from where he appeared on earth.
-According to Hurtado, a proponent of an Early High Christology, the devotion to Jesus as divine originated in early Jewish Christianity, and not later or under the influence of pagan religions and Gentile converts.
-The Pauline letters, which are the earliest Christian writings, already show "a well-developed pattern of Christian devotion [...] already conventionalized and apparently uncontroversial".
+The other early Christology is "high Christology," which is "the view that Jesus was a pre-existent divine being who became a human, did the Father's will on earth, and then was taken back up into heaven whence he had originally come" and appeared on earth.
+According to Hurtado, a proponent of an Early High Christology, the devotion to Jesus as divine originated in early Jewish Christianity and not later or under the influence of pagan religions and Gentile converts.
+The Pauline letters, which are the earliest Christian writings, already show "a well-developed pattern of Christian devotion [...] already conventionalized and apparently uncontroversial."

 Some Christians began to worship Jesus as Lord.

 Eschatological expectations

-Ehrman and other scholars believe that Jesus' early followers expected the immediate installment of the Kingdom of God, but that as time went on without this occurring, it led to a change in beliefs.
-In time, the belief that Jesus' resurrection signaled the imminent coming of the Kingdom of God changed into a belief that the resurrection confirmed the Messianic status of Jesus, and the belief that Jesus would return at some indeterminate time in the future, the Second Coming, heralding the expected endtime.
-When the Kingdom of God did not arrive, Christians' beliefs gradually changed into the expectation of an immediate reward in heaven after death, rather than to a future divine kingdom on Earth, despite the churches' continuing to use the major creeds' statements of belief in a coming resurrection day and world to come.
+Many scholars argue that a conditional understanding of eschatology is present in the gospels, with the date of the parousia being dependent on repentance rather than being fixed.
+While Jesus' early followers expected the installment of the Kingdom of God, its nonarrival was understood to be the result of a lack of repentance by Israel.
+Paula Fredriksen argues that the earliest Christians believed in the imminent arrival of the Parousia and sought to spread this message throughout Israel and the Jewish diaspora.
+Jesus' resurrection signaling the Kingdom of God changed into a belief in immediate reward in heaven after death, the confirmation of the Messianic status of Jesus, and a Second Coming, heralding the expected endtime.
+Ferda argues that the historical Jesus predicted his death and second return after a period of absence.